Have you ever wondered why bloggers need Grammarly to help them grow their blog?

 Did you catch the 3 ‘f’s’ in the spelling of ‘affiliate’?

-Grammarly also helps you edit your work by providing real-time insights for the overall readability of your blog post.
+Grammarly also helps you edit your work by providing real-time insights into the overall readability of your blog post.

 It evaluates important things for a high readability score such as sentence-length, transitions, word overuse (‘that’ is a common one), comma placement (this is a big one I see lots of errors reading blogs) and run-on sentences and wordiness just to mention a few!